dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 Welcome to ICP4i!
 You’re now at the home screen showing all the capabilities of the pak, brought together in one place.

-We’re going to be using API Connect and App Connect for this exercise.
+We’re going to be using API Connect and App Connect for this tutorial.

 ![image-20200615230600574](./images/image-20200615230600574.png)